photoprism/photoprism-docs/docs/user-guide/faq.md

 XMP (Extensible Metadata Platform) is an XML-based metadata container format [invented by Adobe](https://www.adobe.com/products/xmp.html).
 It offers much more fields (as part of embedded models like Dublin Core) than Exif.
-That also makes it difficult, if not impossible, to provide complete support.
+That also makes it difficult - if not impossible - to provide complete support.
 Reading Title, Copyright, Artist, and Description from XMP sidecar files is implemented as a proof-of-concept, [contributions welcome](https://docs.photoprism.orig/developer-guide/metadata/xmp/).
-Indexing embedded XMP is only possible using JSON sidecar files and Exiftool.
+Indexing embedded XMP is only possible via Exiftool, see above.